Skip to content

 2. What’s the difference between whey and plant protein?

 Whey is dairy-based and very quick.
-Plant is from peas, rice, soy, or blends, and can need a bigger serving to match leucine.
+The plant is from peas, rice, soy, or blends, and can need a bigger serving to match leucine.

 3. Is plant protein as good as whey?